cedar-policy/vscode-cedar/README.md

 ### Cedar policy language

 Files matching `*.cedar` are detected as a Cedar policy language and receive syntax highlighting.
 Validation is performed on document open, document save, during formatting, and via context menu.
 Formatting can disabled per file using a leading comment line of `// @formatter:off`.
 Policy navigation using Outline or Breadcrumb.
+"Go to Definition" on Cedar entity types and action names.
+Policies exportable to their JSON representation.

 ![Cedar policy validation and navigation](https://raw.githubusercontent.com/cedar-policy/vscode-cedar/main/docs/marketplace/cedar_policy.gif)

 ### Cedar schema

 Files named `cedarschema.json` or matching `*.cedarschema.json` are detected as a Cedar schema and receive additional syntax highlighting.
 Validation is performed on document open, document save, and via context menu.
 When a Cedar schema file is detected or configured in [Settings](#settings), additional validation of Cedar files uses that schema.
 Entity type navigation using Outline or Breadcrumb.
+"Go to Definition" on Cedar entity types and action names.

 ![Cedar schema validation and navigation](https://raw.githubusercontent.com/cedar-policy/vscode-cedar/main/docs/marketplace/cedar_schema.gif)

 ### Cedar entities

 Files named `cedarentities.json` or matching `*.cedarentities.json` are detected as Cedar entities and receive additional syntax highlighting.
 Validation is performed against a Cedar schema on document open, document save, and via context menu.
 Entity navigation using Outline or Breadcrumb.
+"Go to Definition" on Cedar entity types.

 ![Cedar entities validation and navigation](https://raw.githubusercontent.com/cedar-policy/vscode-cedar/main/docs/marketplace/cedar_entities.gif)

+### Cedar CLI

+Various commands of the `cedar` CLI take JSON formatted file inputs.
+Files named `cedarauth.json` or matching `*.cedarauth.json` are detected as input to the `--request-json` option for the `authorize` command.
+Files named `cedartemplatelinks.json` or matching `*.cedartemplatelinks.json` are detected as input to the `--template-linked` option for the `authorize` command.
+These files receive additional syntax highlighting.

 ### Markdown